Inference on causal and structural parameters using many moment inequalities: Introduction

-Many examples above have a very important feature -- the large number of inequalities generated are ``unstructured" in the sense that they can not be viewed as some unconditional moment inequalities generated from a small number of conditional inequalities with a low-dimensional conditioning variable.\footnote{A small number of conditional inequalities gives rise to a large number of unconditional inequalities, but these have certain continuity and tightness structure, which the literature on conditional moment inequalities heavily exploits/relies upon.
-Our approach does not exploit/rely upon such structure and can handle both many unstructured moment inequalities as well as many structured moment inequalities arising from conversion of a small number of conditional inequalities.} This means that the existing inference methods for conditional moment inequalities, albeit fruitful in many cases, do not apply to this type of framework, and our methods are precisely aimed at dealing with this important case.
-We thus view our methods as strongly complementary to the existing literature.
+Many examples above have a very important feature -- the large number of inequalities generated are ``unstructured" in the sense that they can not be viewed as some unconditional moment inequalities generated from a small number of conditional inequalities with a low-dimensional conditioning variable.
+This means that the existing inference methods for conditional moment inequalities, albeit fruitful in many cases, do not apply to this type of framework, and our methods are precisely aimed at dealing with this important case.
+We thus view our methods as strongly complementary to the existing literature.\footnote{A small number of conditional inequalities gives rise to a large number of unconditional inequalities, but these have a certain continuity and tightness structure, which the literature on conditional moment inequalities heavily exploits/relies upon.
+Our approach works even if such structure is not available and can handle many unstructured moment inequalities.
+In addition, when such structure is available, our bootstrap methods automatically exploit it leading to powerful tests of structured moment inequalities arising from conversion of a small or large number of conditional moment inequalities.}